-Eligibility: Students must have at least sophomore standing to earn internship credit, and there is a minimum GPA of 2.5 for TPC and the Chicago Program, and 2.75 for TWC.
+Eligibility: Students must have at least sophomore standing to earn internship credit, and there is a minimum GPA of 2.5 for TPC and 2.75 for TWC.
 As there is a cap on the number of students per year whom we are allowed to send to these programs, students are encouraged to apply early.
 Contact Margaret Krantz at the Levett Career Center.

 The Philadelphia Center

 Providing opportunities for professional exploration, intellectual development, and personal growth, in the heart of one of America's largest and most dynamic cities, The Philadelphia Center features more than 800 field placements along with one-of-a-kind seminars and independent living in an exciting urban setting.
 As an intern, you'll:

 - Work four days a week in a well-supervised position, earning 2 academic credits,

 - Take an elective course,